Jaded-Encoding-Thaumaturgy/lvsfunc/docs/installation/usage.rst

     upscaled_clip = Bicubic(b=1/3, c=1/3).scale(clip, 3840, 2160)

-This is useful if you only need a single function and don't want to pollute your autocompletion with all the other `lvsfunc` functions.
+This is useful if you only need a single function and don't want to pollute your auto-completion with all the other `lvsfunc` functions.

 For further information about specific functions, please refer to their individual documentations.